AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/08-miscellaneous.md

 - **Pre-allocated reserve on dispatchable thermal plants (R0)** <br/>
   This reserve (which corresponds to the parameter "spinning" attached to the thermal plants) is expressed as a percentage of the nominal capacity of the plants.
 It is simply used as a derating parameter: for instance, a 1000 MW plant with a 2.5% spinning parameter will not be able to generate more than 975 MW.
 It is important to notice that, if the plant is not scheduled on, it will NOT contribute to the spinning reserve (to be effectively available, the 25 MW of reserve would need the plant to be started).
 This first class of reserve is available for **Adequacy** as well as for **Economy**.

-- **Primary and strategic reserves (R1,R2):** <br/>
-  These two reserves may be used in **Draft** simulations, with the following meaning:
-    - Primary reserve must be supplied by local generation and has a higher priority than load: for instance, if overall load L=43.6 GW, overall generation G=44.0 GW, primary reserve = 0.7 GW, then an adequacy analysis will show 300 MW of unsupplied energy.
-The primary reserve is in essence a frequency containment reserve.
-    - The strategic reserve is an amount of power that should remain available for balancing domestic load, i.e. cannot be exported regardless of the load/generation balance of the neighboring areas.
-For instance, if loads in area A and B are LA= 45 GW and LB= 50 GW, if available generations are GA= 49 GW and GB = 47 GW, and if there is a 1.5 GW strategic reserve to be kept in A, then an adequacy analysis will show 500 MW of unsupplied energy in B. The strategic reserve may include amounts of power known to be unavailable for actual exports (for instance, because of grid limitations not thoroughly modeled in the Antares study dataset).

 - **Day-ahead reserve (R3):** <br/>
   This reserve is available in **Adequacy** and **Economy** simulations, with the following meaning:
   "For any day D, to be able to accommodate last-minute random variations of the expected demand and/or generation (as they were seen from day D -1), a certain amount of power (R3) should be ready to be available at short notice".